Skip to main content

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules and federal statutory provisions referenced in this rule, see rule 3745-1-03 of the Administrative Code.]

-(A) Acronyms and abbreviations used in this chapter shall be defined as listed in this paragraph.
+(A) Acronyms and abbreviations used in this chapter are defined as follows:

 AACAcute aquatic criterion